 As your child gets older, the foreskin becomes detached from the glans and can be retracted gently.
 You will need to teach your little one how to clean it properly (22).

 The medical conditions we highlighted earlier — balanoposthitis, phimosis, and paraphimosis — can be eliminated through circumcision.

-In the case of balanitis, the chances of contracting it are far less once a boy has been circumcised (source).
+In the case of balanitis, the chances of contracting it are far less once a boy has been circumcised (23).

 Circumcision is not all clear sailing.
 As well as the pros, there are also some cons to circumcision.
-To give you a fuller picture, let’s detail some of them.
+To give you a full picture, let’s detail some of them.

 1. Changes to the Natural Appearance of the Genitals

 There are many controversies associated with infantile circumcision.
 One of these is the school of thought that the foreskin is there for a purpose.
 It is part of the male anatomy when they are born, formed as nature intended.

 Cutting this off is viewed by some as deforming the natural appearance of the genitals (24).